 With help from philanthropist Charles S. Mott, Manley fathered, fostered, and grew the Modern Community Education Concept that some trace back to John Dewey’s philosophy of community-centered schools.

-As Manley saw it, community schools bring together the interrelationship of the elements for educational success (resources, people, activities, supports) and he could envision the necessity to bring all the community “forces” together to focus on community needs through involvement in the education of our youth as well as our youth being involved in helping their own community.
+Manley saw community schools bringing together all the elements for educational success (resources, people, activities, supports) and he could envision the necessity to bring all the community “forces” together to focus on community needs through involvement in the education of our youth, as well as our youth being involved in helping their own community.
 It is the same basic philosophy that 4H is based on—learning by doing with well-trained guidance.

 This is not a foreign concept; it is an American concept.
 And after 30 years of experience with its success, Mr. Manley brought the idea before the Office of Education in Washington D.C.
 Then in 1965, without credit being given to Frank Manley, Frank (Francis) Keppel served as the chief architect of the 1965 Elementary and Secondary Education Act whose foundation for strengthening and improving America’s schools was obviously the community schools concept.

 This idea was free and was spread through public institutions of higher learning.
-What happened?
+But what happened?
 Why hasn’t this vehicle taken us further down the road?

-Part 4 of ten blogs on The Road to Educational Quality and Equality that started with The March Begins.
+This was part 4 of ten blogs on The Road to Educational Quality and Equality that started with The March Begins.
+Next: History Repeats